DESI-UR/VAST/VoidFinder/README.md

 Please cite [Hoyle & Vogeley (2002)](http://adsabs.harvard.edu/abs/2002ApJ...566..641H) and [El-Ad & Piran (1997)](http://adsabs.harvard.edu/abs/1997ApJ...491..421E) when using this algorithm.

+## Operating System

+Currently the Multi-Processed version of VoidFinder is Linux-only.
+VoidFinder relies on the tmpfs filesystem (RAMdisk) on /dev/shm for shared memory which isn't available on OSX or Windows.
+Also, the fork() method for spawning workers does not exist on Windows and does not work correctly on Mac/OSX (it's an Apple/OSX problem, not a Python problem).

+The single-process version of VoidFinder should run on Linux, OSX, and Windows.

 ## Building & Running Voidfinder